Álfheiður Ingadóttir: Career

 After teaching biology while a student, Álfheiður began her post-graduate career as a journalist at Þjóðviljinn, where she worked until 1987 and rose to news director.
 She then became manager of a salmon farm in Straumsvík.
 From 1989 to 1991 she worked on patent and trademark applications, and then returned to journalism free-lance until 1996.
 1987–1989.
 Worked on patent applications and trademark registration 1989–1991.
 Freelance journalist 1991–1996.
 In 1994–1995 she was also the information officer of the Samtök um kvennaathvarf, a federation of women's shelters, and secretary general of the conference on women's shelters in the Nordic countries that was held in Iceland in November 1995.

 She was director of publishing for the Icelandic Institute of Natural History from 1996 to 2007 and editor of Náttúrufræðingurinn, the magazine of the Icelandic Natural History Society, from 1996 to 2006.

 Political career

 Álfheiður was elected as a Member of the Icelandic parliament, the Althing, for the Reykjavík South constituency in 2007 and for the Reykjavík North constituency in 2009.
 She was Deputy Speaker of the Althing in 2009 and 2010–2012.
 Since losing her seat in the 2013 election, she has continued to serve as a deputy member for her party.

 She served as Minister of Health from October 2009 to September 2010.

-She played a role in the founding of the Left-Green Movement in 1998 and was vice-chairman of its parliamentary group in 2009–2010 and 2011–2012, and chairman from 2012 to 2013.
+She played a role in the founding of the Left-Green Movement in 1998 and was vice-chairman of its parliamentary group in 2009–2010 and 2011–2012, and chairperson from 2012 to 2013.